tunib-ai/oslo/docs/source/index.rst

 the key features.
 OSLO makes these technologies easy-to-use by magical compatibility with `Hugging Face
 Transformers <https://github.com/huggingface/transformers>`__ that is being considered as a de facto standard in 2021.
-Currently, the architectures such as GPT2, GPTNeo, and GPTJ are supported, but we plan to support more soon.

 Installation
 ============